cosmos/testnets/replicated-security/provider/README.md

 ## v15.0.0-rc3 Upgrade

 The provider chain will upgrade to Gaia v15.0.0-rc3 the **week of February 26, 2024**.
-More details will be posted ahead of time.
+Details will be posted below when an upgrade height is assigned.

 ## Endpoints